On the Upsilon invariant and satellite knots: Introduction

+Recall that the Mazur satellite operator is not a group homomorphism (otherwise the result would following from its injectivity).
+From another perspective, the above result shows that the iterates of the Mazur satellite operator preserve the linear independence of certain families of topologically slice knots.

-There has been considerable interest in understanding how satellite operators interact with concordance.
-For example, it is a long-standing open question~\cite[Problem 1.38]{kirbylist} whether the Whitehead double of a knot $K$ is smoothly slice if and only if $K$ is smoothly slice; in other words, what is the kernel of the satellite operator $\Wh:\mathcal{C}\rightarrow \mathcal{C}$?
-(Note that satellite operators are rarely homomorphisms.)
-A generalization of this question would be to ask whether the Whitehead doubling satellite operator preserves linear independence.
+In Section~\ref{sec:windingnumberszero}, we consider winding number zero satellite operators, particularly the Whitehead doubling operator.
+As we mentioned earlier, it is a long-standing open question~\cite[Problem 1.38]{kirbylist} whether the Whitehead double of a knot $K$ is smoothly slice if and only if $K$ is smoothly slice.
+A generalization of this question asks whether Whitehead doubling preserves linear independence.
 In~\cite{HeK12}, Hedden--Kirk showed that Whitehead doubling preserves the linear independence of certain families of torus knots using moduli spaces of instantons and Chern-Simons invariants of flat connections.
-We show that the Upsilon invariant of Whitehead doubles of a knot $K$ contains no more information than the $\tau$--invariant of $K$; in particular, the Upsilon invariant cannot be used to recover Hedden and Kirk's result.
+Since Upsilon is well-suited to studying linear independence of knots, it is tempting to apply it to the study Whitehead doubles.
+However, we note in the following proposition that the Upsilon invariant of Whitehead doubles of a knot $K$ contains no more information than the $\tau$--invariant of $K$; in particular, the Upsilon invariant cannot be used to recover Hedden and Kirk's result.

-{Proposition~\ref{prop:whiteheaddoubles}} \begin{prop:whiteheaddoubles}Let $*\in\{+,-\}$, and let $\Wh^*_k(K)$ denotes the $*$--clasped $k$--twisted Whitehead double of the knot $K$.
+\begin{proposition} Let $*\in\{+,-\}$, and let $\Wh^*_k(K)$ denotes the $*$--clasped $k$--twisted Whitehead double of the knot $K$.
 Then,

 and